geugenm/diploma/readme.md

 3. **Customization:** Create a `.latexmkrc` file in your project directory to customize latexmk's behavior.
 You can specify options like the compiler to use, the output format, and the number of compilation runs.
 4. **Continuous Compilation:** Use the `-pvc` option to enable continuous compilation.
 Latexmk will watch for changes in your files and automatically recompile your document.

-**Here are some additional advanced techniques you can use with latexmk:**
+**Here are some additional-advanced techniques you can use with latexmk:**

-* **Specifying Dependencies:** Use the `$dependency` variable to specify dependencies between files.
+- **Specifying Dependencies:** Use the `$dependency` variable to specify dependencies between files.
-* **Running External Tools:** Use the `$postprocess` variable to run external tools after compilation, such as BibTeX or MakeIndex.
+- **Running External Tools:** Use the `$postprocess` variable to run external tools after compilation, such as BibTeX or MakeIndex.
-* **Using Custom Build Rules:** Define custom build rules to handle specific file types or compilation steps.
+- **Using Custom Build Rules:** Define custom build rules to handle specific file types or compilation steps.

 **By mastering latexmk, you can significantly improve your LaTeX workflow and make the compilation process more efficient.**